quiffman/seiscomp3/src/trunk/apps/tools/scimex/descriptions/scimex.rst

-scimex manages the SC3 object exchange between different SeisComP3 systems in realtime. scimex may import or export the data to one or several systems.
+scimex manages the SC3 object exchange between two or more different SeisComP3 systems in real time. scimex may import or export the data to one or several systems.
 In contrary to :ref:`scimport` the exchange of the SC3 objects is event based.
+This means no messages will be exchanged until the exporting system has produced an event.

 By default all objects (picks, amplitudes, origins, arrivals, station magnitudes, magnitudes, magnitude references) are transferred to the other system.
-The user can define filters to exclude objects from being transferred.
-Possible filter parameter are location, magnitude, arrival count and agency. scimex supports two
-modi: *import* and *export*.
-In export mode scimex collects all objects relevant for an event (e.g. picks, amplitudes, origins, magnitudes) from scmasters message groups at the source and checks if the filter criteria match.
+The user can define filters at both the sender and the receiver, to limit the events for which objects are transferred.
+Possible filter parameters are the event location, magnitude, arrival count and agency. scimex supports two modi: *import* and *export*.
+In export mode scimex collects all objects relevant for an event (e.g. picks, amplitudes, origins, magnitudes) from scmaster's message groups at the source and checks if the filter criteria match.
 Once the criteria are fulfilled, the whole package of objects is send to the scmaster IMPORT group of the receiving system.

-At the receiving system an instance of scimex is running in import mode.
-It fetches the whole event information from the IMPORT group, checks the local filter criteria of the system and sends the collected objects to the different messages groups, e.g. Pick, Amplitude, Magnitude, Location.
+At the receiving SC3 system an instance of scimex runs in import mode.
+It fetches the whole event information from its own IMPORT group, checks the local filter criteria of the system and sends the collected objects to the different message groups, e.g. Pick, Amplitude, Magnitude, Location.
 In export mode several recipients can be defined and for each recipient individual filters can be set.
 To run several instances of scimex on one system, aliases have to be defined, e.g. for import: